crdcj/FinLogic/README.md

 ## Quick Start

-### Create FinLogic Local Database
+### Create FinLogic Database

 The 'update_database' function is responsible for downloading raw financial files from CVM, processesing aprox.
-21 millions rows of accounting values and loading it into FinLogic Database for local data analysis.
+8 millions rows of accounting values and loading it into FinLogic Database for local data analysis.
 In the firt run, the process can take more than 1 minute depending on CVM Server connection and local CPU power.
-For subsequent updates, only updated CVM files will be processed and loaded into the database, which will be a lot faster.
+For subsequent updates, only updated CVM files will be processed, which will be faster.

 ```python
 >>> import finlogic as fl